 It’s one reason why you must have good links if you want to have any chance of ranking well in the search results.

-which pages rank higher.
+PageRank is a critical concept used by Google for valuing web pages and thus determining which pages rank higher.
 Links from pages with high PageRank are, all things being equal, more valuable than links with lower PageRank.

-Google use to provide PageRank numbers for every web-page on the web.
+Well, you don’t anymore.
+Google uses to provide PageRank numbers for every web page on the web.

-You could even see a number in the Google browser tool bar when you loaded a page.
-But, Google no longer provides this information, and is unlikely to do so again.
+You could even see a number in the Google browser toolbar when you loaded a page.
+But, Google no longer provides this information and is unlikely to do so again.
 So, how do you determine whether a link from site A is better than from site B?

 Well, to fill the void left by Google pulling PageRank numbers, various companies now provide what I like to call, Pseudo PageRank’s.
-These are numbers that express a value for a web-page in a similar way that PageRank provided a value.
+These are numbers that express a value for a web page in a similar way that PageRank provided a value.

 As links flow away from the trusted sites, from site to site, the TrustRank passed gets weaker and weaker.
 Links from trusted websites are more valuable than links from sites with no trust.
 TrustRank helps the search engines decide which pages to rank higher.
-If a search engine is comparing two web pages, that seem to be equally good matches for a searchers query, the page that has higher trust rank is going to rate higher.
-You don’t have to understand how exactly TrustRank works, and indeed we don’t even know how the search engines have implemented this concept, you just need to know that links from sites, that are likely to be trustworthy, are valuable links.
+If a search engine is comparing two web pages, that seem to be equally good matches for a searcher’s query, the page that has a higher trust rank is going to rate higher.
+You don’t have to understand how exactly TrustRank works, and indeed we don’t even know how the search engines have implemented this concept, you just need to know that links from sites, that are likely to be trustworthy, are valuable.